robOcity/ai-course/assignments/configuring-your-environment.md

 # Configure Your Environment

-1. **Configure:**  We will be using Python 3 for all of our assignments in this class.
+Python 3 is what we be using for all of our assignments in this class.
 Prepare your development environment by installing Python and and a code editor.

 1. **Install Python 3:**  Install the latest version of _Anaconda Python 3_ for your operating system from [Anaconda](https://www.anaconda.com/) > Products > Download.
 If you are familiar with Python and are comfortable using pip and pipenv, then use your existing Python installation or create a new one by downloading Python from the [Official Python Site](https://www.python.org/) > Downloads.